morgen-peschke/trans-factsheet/README.md

     * Trans individuals experience **substantial discrimination** from sports institutions due to existing anti-trans policies.
     * [https://link.springer.com/article/10.1007/s40279-020-01324-6](https://link.springer.com/article/10.1007/s40279-020-01324-6)
-      Richardson and Chen published a critique of this study, this links to a rebuttal of the critique
+      Richardson and Chen published a critique of this study, this links to a rebuttal of the critique.
 * [National Collegiate Athletic Association: Griffin et al. 10](https://web.archive.org/web/20151222002856/https://www.ncaa.org/sites/default/files/NCLR_TransStudentAthlete+(2).pdf)
-    * "Any athletic advantages a transgender girl or woman arguably may have as a result of her prior testosterone levels **dissipate after about one year** of estrogen therapy"
+    * "Any athletic advantages a transgender girl or woman arguably may have as a result of her prior testosterone levels **dissipate after about one year** of estrogen therapy."
     * "According to medical experts on this issue, the assumption that a transgender girl or woman competing on a women's team would have a competitive advantage outside the range of performance and competitive advantage or disadvantage that already exists among female athletes is **not supported by evidence**."
 * [National Collegiate Athletic Association: Board of Governors Statement on Transgender Participation (2021)](https://www.ncaa.org/about/resources/media-center/news/ncaa-board-of-governors-statement-on-transgender-participation) with an associated [policy pdf](https://ncaaorg.s3.amazonaws.com/inclusion/lgbtq/INC_TransgenderHandbook.pdf)
-    * Very clear **emphasis on maximizing both inclusiveness and fairness for athletes**
+    * Very clear **emphasis on maximizing both inclusiveness and fairness for athletes**.
     * Only restriction in place for trans people is testosterone suppression treatment for transgender women - this policy is meant to preserve fairness in competition while letting trans women participate in their proper sports teams.
-    * **The policy pdf goes more in-depth about broader inclusion of trans athletes into sports teams**, suggesting 'best practices' for athletics administrators, coaches, etc. That mostly just comes down to standardizing NCAA practice at other schools, educating about non-discrimination laws that apply for sports, and being respectful and understanding towards trans athletes (sportsmanship!)
+    * **The policy pdf goes more in-depth about broader inclusion of trans athletes into sports teams**, suggesting 'best practices' for athletics administrators, coaches, etc. That mostly just comes down to standardizing NCAA practice at other schools, educating about non-discrimination laws that apply for sports, and being respectful and understanding towards trans athletes (sportsmanship!).
 * [University of Leicester: Hargie et al. 15](https://web.archive.org/web/20180719224455/https://lra.le.ac.uk/bitstream/2381/38576/6/Transgender%20paper.pdf)
     * _"It is primarily the **lack of public understanding** regarding transgender people that remains the greatest cause of their exclusion"_, not some perceived advantage among athletes.
     * The study found** interconnecting themes **among all its participants to substantiate the prominence of public
       exclusion:
-        * the impact of alienating** sports experiences** at school
+        * The impact of alienating** sports experiences** at school
-        * the intimidating nature of the **changing room **environment
+        * The intimidating nature of the **changing room **environment
-        * the fear of public space and how this drastically constrained their **ability to engage in sport** and physical activity
+        * The fear of public space and how this drastically constrained their **ability to engage in sport** and physical activity
-        * the overall impact of their exclusion in terms of being denied the** social, health and well-being aspects** of sport
+        * The overall impact of their exclusion in terms of being denied the** social, health and well-being aspects** of sport
 * [Lenzi 18](https://digitalcommons.wcl.american.edu/cgi/viewcontent.cgi?article=2007&context=aulr)
     * **Legal analysis of the legality of transgender sports policy** in the context of Title IX and the 14th